TORTOISESHELL AND TRI-COLOUR CATS

 HOW TORTOISESHELL PATTERNS OCCUR

-The ginger colour of cats (known as "yellow", "orange" or "red" to cat breeders) is caused by the "O" gene.
-The O gene changes black pigment into a reddish pigment.
+The ginger colour of cats (known as "yellow", "orange" or "red") is caused by the "O" gene which changes black pigment into a reddish pigment.
 The O gene is carried on the X chromosome.
 A normal male cat has XY genetic makeup; he only needs to inherit one O gene for him to be a ginger cat.
-A normal female is XX genetic makeup.
-She must inherit two O genes to be a ginger cat.
+A normal female is XX genetic makeup and must inherit two O genes to be a ginger cat.
 If she inherits only one O gene, she will be tortoiseshell.
 The O gene is called a sex-linked gene because it is carried on a sex chromosome.
 Tortoiseshell cats are therefore heterozygous (not true-breeding) for red colour.
+The actual formation of red and black patches in a female with only one O gene is through a process known as X-chromosome inactivation (described in X Chromosome Inactivation and "Split Face" Torties).
+Some cells randomly activate the X chromosome carrying the O gene while others activate the other X chromosome.
+This only shows up visibly in pigment-producing skin cells.
+This occurs early on in the embryo and as skin cells multiply, they form patches.
+The skin is a mosaic of cells where some have the O gene active (making ginger pigment) and some do not (making black pigment).
+This can only happen in cats with two X chromosomes.
+Because male cats only inherit one X chromosome this is active in all skin cells.

 split-face tortie cat

-As an interesting side note, human women can also have X-inactivation.
-Although there are no tortoiseshell women, there is an uncommon condition called anhidrotic ectodermal dysplasia caused by a faulty gene on the X chromosome.
+All female mammals have X-inactivation.
+In women, there is an uncommon condition called anhidrotic ectodermal dysplasia caused by a faulty gene on the X chromosome.
 The faulty gene reduces the number of sweat glands per square centimetre on the skin.
 In women who inherit one normal gene and one faulty gene; their skin may be divided into hundreds of small patches which only become visible when they sweat.
 The normal patches of skin sweat normally, but the patches derived from cells with a faulty gene don't.

 TORTOISESHELL-AND-WHITE (CALICO) CATS

-In the developing embryo, the pigment forming cells migrate from the neural crest.
-If the "migration theory" is right, cells which activate O (red) and those which activate o (black) appear to migrate at the same speed, leading to a brindled pattern.
+If the "migration theory" is correct, cells which activate O (red) and those which activate o (black) migrate at the same speed, leading to an intermingled.
 If the embryos also inherit the gene for white spotting, the fur develops as patches of colour.
-The bigger the white areas, the bigger the and better defined the separate patches of black and red.
+The bigger the white areas, the bigger and better defined the separate patches of black and red.
 The presence of the white spotting means fewer pigment producing cells and less competition between them as they migrate into position.
 One or two cells reach an area and these multiply in situ to form a patch of colour (a clonal patch).

 TORTIE ABYSSINIANS AND TORTIE TICKED TABBIES

-Ticked tabby also occurs in non-pedigree cats.
-In randombred cats with the ticked tabby pattern, white markings may be present as well, resulting in "ticked tortie tabby and white" (ticked calico).
-The photo shows part pedigree tortoiseshell ticked tabby kittens with white markings.
+Ticked tabby also occurs in randombred cats, in which case there may also be white markings, resulting in "ticked tortie tabby and white" (ticked calico).
+The photo shows part-Abyssinian tortoiseshell ticked tabby kittens with white.

 DIFFERENT TORTOISESHELL COLOURS

 The basic tortoiseshell combination is black and red.
-Because red does not occur as a true solid colour, the "red" patches are actually red tabby and this will be more apparent on some cats than on others.
-The addition of a dilution gene gives rise to the other tortoiseshells combinations.
+The addition of the dilution gene gives rise to the other tortoiseshells combinations.
 In Burmese cats, where there is a different dilution gene at work, diluting black into brown.
+Caramel colours (a modifier of dilute colours) may be visually indistinguishable from other colours, and only known to be caramel based on the cat's pedigree.
+The table is are based on solid colour cats.

 NON-DILUTE COLOUR